 Where to eat in Canary Wharf

 Canary Wharf is a great place to eat with food trucks and pop-ups bringing character and great flavours to the area.
 One of the best places to pick up lunch is Kerb West India Quay, where 15 independent vendors cook up a huge range of meals.
-Unfortunately they’re only open weekdays but if you’re visiting Canary Wharf at the weekend then visit Street Feast, that is open daily.
+Unfortunately they’re only open on Thursdays but there are lots of other options if you visit on other days.

 Where to stay in Canary Wharf